hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-001 Analyze Changes Process/CM01-001-02 Scope Changes.md

 This document defines the procedure(s) and best practices to scope engineering changes.

 ### Definition
-Change Scoping is the second step of the **Control Changes** process.
-Scoping identifies the Configuration Items affected by the change (**Affected Items**), as well as verification activities (testing, analysis, documentation) to ensure the change is fully defined.
+Scoping is the second step of the **Analyze Changes** process.
+The scoping activity starting point is the **Initiating Part Number** (IPN), documented in the originating **Problem Report**.
+By reviewing the IPN in the Product Lifecycle Management tool (PLM), the Owner identifies the **Configuration Items** (CIs) affected by the change (**Affected Items**), as well as expected verification activities (testing, analysis, documentation) to ensure the change is fully defined.
+The Owner documents the scoping activity in an **Engineering Change Request** (ECR).

 ### When to use Scope Changes
-Owners of changes must use this procedure when submitting Engineering Change Requests (ECRs).
+The Owner of the change must use this procedure when submitting Engineering Change Requests (ECRs).

 Review Board members tasked with reviewing ECRs should use this procedure as reference.

 ### Best Practices

-#### Review Parts Lists and Where Used References in PLM
+#### Review the IPN Parts Lists and Where Used References in PLM
-If a change impacts a part or assembly's interface or integration with existing designs, those impacts must be identified and documented as part of the change request process.
+You should determine the impacts of changes to the IPN, especially to controlled interfaces and integrations, when scoping changes.
+This practice helps identify potentially affected baselines (system, assembly).
 #### Review Product Baseline and Configuration Documentation
-Review all supporting documentation in the affected baselines (system, assembly, revision, version), including interface control documents, wiring diagrams, functional diagrams, and safety/reliability analyses, to determine which artifacts within the baseline are potentially impacted.
+You should review the **Critical Items** (CIMs) and **Configuration Documentation** of the affected baseline(s), including interface control documents (ICDs), wiring diagrams, functional diagrams, and system safety analyses (SSAs), to determine which items within the baseline(s) are potentially impacted.
-#### For Class I, Describe Required Testing
-FFF-impact changes, especially at the assembly level, may involve testing to fully verify the change.
-#### For Class II HW/SW, Describe Approach to Verify Interchangeability

-The approach may include simulation/modeling or analysis by extension to similar products.
-The Owner should describe the plan in the ECR.
+#### Identify test items to verify acceptability of Class I changes
+You should identify any required updates to test items (schedules, plans, procedures, test configurations) to be included in the **Affected Items**.

 ### Scope Changes Procedure

-1. Identify the **Initiating Part Number** from the Problem Report.
+1. Identify the **Initiating Part Number** from the **Problem Report**.
 2. Identify all CIs that are potentially impacted by the change to the **Initiating Part Number**.
 3. Document all identified CIs in the ECR.
 4. Describe any required testing or activities to verify interchangeability in the ECR.